 As a reminder, these represent story-essences composed using no more than 269 characters (so I could tweet them with the hashtag #MicroStory.)

 Usually, I only tweet Science Fiction and Fantasy #MicroStories.
-August was no exception.
+June was no exception.
+I guess?

 For really great #MicroStory action, please follow @MicroSFF, the Twitter account that inspired me to participate in this minimalist writing exercise.
 That feed puts out great science fiction and fantasy MicroStories all the time.